dusarah/Neighbour-App/README.md

 # HoodApp
 This an app that enables to see the different hoods posted .
-You can join a hood, create business and post.
+You can join a hood.
 ## Author
-Tharcissie Idufashe
+Dufitumukiza sarah

 ## Technologies Used